DollSimon/tweezers/README.md

 #### Installing the package

-On the command line, go to the `tweezers` directory and run `pip install .` (don't forget the `.`).
+On the command line, go to the `tweezers` directory and run `pip install -e .` (don't forget the `.`).

-### Installation for developers

-Follow the instructions for the environment as written in the previous section.

-On the command line, go to the `tweezers` directory and run `pip install -e .`.
-This will not copy the package files to your Python path but create a link instead.
-This allows you to run modifications to the package files without having to reinstall everything.
+Note that this will install the package in the development mode and not copy its content to the Python path but create a link to your current folder instead.
+This allows easier updating of the code via e.g. git.

+### Notes for developers

-Note that a modified package has to be reloaded though for the changes to take effect.
+Installing the package using the `-e` option for `pip` is good for development since you can have the code where ever you like for development.
+But keep in mind that during an interactive session, a modified package has to be reloaded for the changes to take effect.
 When using IPython (in the terminal or as a Jupyter notebook), use the `autoreload`-extension.
 Run the following code before importing packages when starting up your IPython session or notebook:

 ```
 %load_ext autoreload